 - Extra hours you worked without overtime pay

-Notice the action verbs in the list above.
-You might want to use those during the conversation to underscore what you’ve done for the company.
+Use action verbs during the conversation to underscore what you’ve done for the company.

-- Analyze job postings - Not all job postings list salaries, or they may list a salary range.
-But they are more reflective of market value based on location and skills availability.
+- Analyze job postings.
+Not all job postings list salaries, or they may list a salary range.
+Still, they are more reflective of market value based on location and skills availability.

-- Speak to recruiters - If your field uses recruiters--and many jobs in tech do--try to obtain information on salary trends from them.
+- Speak to recruiters.
+If your field uses recruiters, try to obtain information on salary trends from them.

 Your boss’s personality type will help you decide how to ask for a pay raise.
 A boss who plays by the book may prefer a direct approach.
 Let them know in advance you would like a meeting to discuss your salary.
 Then be upfront about the increase you want and why it’s appropriate.